 Thereafter, Disabled and Disability mean because of Your Injury or Illness all of the following are true:

-You are unable to do the duties of any Gainful Occupation for which You are or may become reasonably qualified by education, training, or experience, and You are receiving Regular Care from a Physician for that Injury or Illness, and Your Disability Work Earnings, if any, are less than or equal to 60% of Your Indexed Monthly Earnings.
+You are unable to do the duties of any Gainful Occupation for which You are or may become reasonably qualified by education, training, or experience, and You are receiving Regular Care from a Physician for that Injury or Illness, and Your Disability Work Earnings, if any, are less than or equal to 60% of Your Indexed Monthly Earnings.”

 Pre-Existing Conditions and Anthem Disability Insurance

-A pre-existing condition is an illness or injury for which you received treatment or where symptoms were present within 3 months prior to your effective date of coverage.
-A disability that begins in the first 12 months after your effective date will not be covered if it results from a pre-existing condition.
+“A pre-existing condition is an illness or injury for which you received treatment or where symptoms were present within 3 months prior to your effective date of coverage.
+A disability that begins in the first 12 months after your effective date will not be covered if it results from a pre-existing condition.”

 Appealing Anthem Disability Denials

-If you receive a denial letter from Anthem insurance company in response to your application for benefits, do not despair and give up.
-You have the right to file one or more appeals directly with Anthem through its internal appeals review process.
-After you have “exhausted” your appeals, you have the right to file an ERISA lawsuit.
+Most importantly, do not despair and give up just because you have received a claim denial.
+ERISA gives disability insurance claimants the right to appeal an unfavorable decision directly to the insurer through its internal appeals review process.
+Only after you have “exhausted” your appeals do you have the right to file an ERISA lawsuit.

-Note: If you have an individual policy you purchased on your own (outside of a group plan), or if you are a government employee or member of a church plan, you may be exempt from ERISA regulations and have the right to file your lawsuit in state court, which affords greater protection in disability claims to you, the consumer, than an ERISA claim in federal court.
-This is why it is important to hire an attorney to explain your legal options to you.
-At the very least, you should schedule a free consultation to discuss your options.
+Note: If you have an individual disability insurance policy that you purchased on your own (not through a group plan) or if you are a government employee or a member of a church plan, you may be exempt from ERISA regulations.
+If so, you may file your lawsuit in state court.

 - Helping you understand the reasons for your claim denial;

-- Completing the appeals paperwork;
+- Completing the appeal paperwork;

-- Filing an ERISA lawsuit in Federal Court; and/or
+- Filing an ERISA lawsuit in federal court and/or

 - Briefing your case for consideration by a federal judge during the ERISA litigation process.